It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 Exactly.

-Well, I told them that I was impressed with their abilities, but really what blows me away is that they're risking failure in front of millions of people, and yet they still do it.
+So they asked him what he said to our athletes, and I kid you not, he actually said, and I'll paraphrase, well, I told them that I was impressed with their abilities, but really what blows me away is that they're risking failure in front of millions of people, and yet they still do it.

 And I just thought that was a hell of a thing to say to our athletes.

-That is the strangest attitude about Olympic competition or athletic comp you guys are risking failure in front of millions of people, and yet you still do it.
+You guys are risking failure in front of millions of people, and yet you still do it.

 Right.

-I mean, I I think that they probably are surrounded and smothered with encouragement and positive thinking as part of their training.
+I mean, I think that they probably are surrounded and smothered with encouragement and positive thinking as part of their training.

-Uh And this was probably a shock to them, especially to hear from our vice president.
+And this was probably a shock to them, especially to hear from our vice president.

 There's been a year of it.